qodesmith/create-new-app/README.md

 cna <app-name> --sandbox
 ```

-This will generate 3 empty files for you:
+This will generate 3 files for you, tied together in `index.html`:
 1. index.html
 2. main.js
 3. styles.css